EmersonElectricCo/fsf/README.md

 Subobjects of macro_test successfully written to: fsf_dump_1446676465_6ba593d8d5defd6fbaa96a1ef2bc601d
 ```

-###Okay I think I understand, but I'd like visual representation on what does a 'report' look like?###
+###Okay I think I understand, but I'd like visual representation on what a 'report' looks like?###

 Take a look a the following graphic in [docs/Example Test.png](https://github.com/EmersonElectricCo/fsf/blob/master/docs/Example%20Test.png).
 That represents the file `test.zip` which may be found in [docs/Test.zip](https://github.com/EmersonElectricCo/fsf/blob/master/docs/Test.zip).
 That file, when recursively processed using FSF outputs what's found in [docs/Test.json](https://github.com/EmersonElectricCo/fsf/blob/master/docs/Test.json).

+Each object within this file represents an opportunity to collect/enrich intelligence to drive more informed detections, adversary awareness, correlations, and overall analytical tradecraft.

 Requirements
 ------------